 At the beginning of each year we meet with all our whānau and children to learn more about them and set goals for the year ahead.

 Student led conferences are a time for learners to share their learning progress with the audience that matters most to them, you, their whānau.
 These conferences are run twice a year.
 Families book in a time to come to the classroom and sit down with the teacher/s and their tamariki.

 If you wish to have a private chat with your child's teacher, you are welcome to book a separate time with them.

 Whānau will have the opportunity throughout the year to come and see exhibits that students have created to showcase their learning.
 Whānau are invited to wander through the learning spaces and have a look at the wonderful student creations!

 There are many different ways that we share information about your child’s learning with you.

 Hero allows teachers to share learning anytime, anywhere and this can be viewed on any device.
-Whānau will be able to log into their child's profile on HERO (our student management system) to access their child's goals, evidence of learning, an overview of how your child is progressing and how you can support your child at home.
+Whānau will be able to log into their child's profile on HERO (our student management system) to access their child's goals, an overview of how your child is progressing and how you can support your child at home.
 This will be updated for all children mid year and end of year and you will be notified when a new post has been made.

 When a child first starts school they receive a School Entry Assessment, the results of which, are shared with whānau in an SEA (School Entry Assessment) meeting.